NASARace/race/doc/manual/design/tabdata.rst

 In general we try to share as much common config between nodes as possible, hence we factor config

+<TODO> should CD be re-usable in different Column/RowLists ?
+If so they should not store either list id mandatorily
+(shared CDs would need absolute Column/Row ids).
+Having relative CD ids that are resolved through list ids is not the same as using absolute ids since lists might have their own namespaces (e.g. task specific groups of providers collecting the same/overlapping data)

 Update Semantics
 ----------------